djeang/jbang-jeka-demo/README.md

 This will compile, test, and run the Spring-Boot application.

-You can display the greetings message by opening your browser at http://localhost:8080
+You can display the greetings message by opening your browser at http://localhost:8080.

+The Java build script called by JBang is located [here](./Build.java).